Prayers – possibly the only thing that kept Israel going when everything around him seemed so bleak.

 “Israel has grown tremendously from the first day I met him at the age of 16,” said S

 arah.
 “His maturity level and work ethic seem to stand out to me the most.
 All he needed was a familiar face and someone to believe in him to bring out his confidence and drive to complete his goals.”

-At Jacobs’ Place, Israel continues to learn and perfect the skills needed to live independently.
-He is practicing self-care, maintaining his apartment, learning time management skills and mastering how to budget his income.
-The hopelessness and unhappiness that once consumed his life are a thing of the past.
-Israel’s future goals include obtaining a management position at the local restaurant where he has become an exemplary employee, saving money to purchase a vehicle, and utilizing one of the Home’s scholarships to pursue a degree in culinary arts.
+The hopelessness and unhappiness that once consumed Israel’s life are a thing of the past.
+His future goals include obtaining a management position at the local restaurant where he has become an exemplary employee, saving money to purchase a vehicle, and utilizing one of the Home’s scholarships to pursue a degree in culinary arts.

 “Before Sarah called me, I was going downhill in my life.
 I hated being at home doing nothing all the time,” said Israel.
 “Now I’m actually happy.
 I’m really lucky.
 It feels like it was just meant to be.”

 Israel’s story is just one of the hundreds of stories we hear from struggling youth every year, but with your support, we can help these young adults find their happy endings.
 Your gift to Omaha Home for Boys helps turn despair into hope.
 It helps bring trusted mentors and caring adults into the lives of these at-risk youth.
 Your gift changes and saves lives.Give Today